 We know the ABC's.
 Music theory goes from A-G, and stops:

-Instrument fingerings and your own voice produce the Sounds respresented by this musical alphabet.
-Sound is what music theory structures.
-Together, we'll attempt to improve our sound output.
+This musical alphabet respresents the sounds your instrument fingerings and voice produce.
+And Sound is what music theory structures.
+Together, we'll improve our sound output.

 There are additional steps, or sounds between these letters.
-That means more fingerings (don't worry, we'll go slowly):
+That means more fingerings (we'll go slowly):

 "You're a good music student, since you want to know about theory!"

 The steps between the ABCDEFG letters are termed half steps.
 They fall between whole steps, like A to B. So, A to (step) is a half step, as well as (step) to B.

 Again, A to B is a whole step, with two half steps between.
 Why is that important?
-We must learn about Sharps and Flats to answer.
-We're talking about Sound, and must label the sound increments.
+We will learn about Sharps and Flats to answer.
+It helps to label these sound increments.

 You're a good music student, since you want to know about theory!

 A Sharp is like a nail that points up.
 It raises letters a half step.
-So the sound is going up, as from A (step) B. Now it's called A (sharp) B. Keep going up the musical alphabet:
+So the sound goes up, as from A (step) B. Now it's called A (sharp) B. Keep going up the musical alphabet:

 Don't worry about the steps I skipped, it's for a reason I'll get to later.
 Just know the sound is going up half steps, called Sharps.
 The symbol for Sharp in music is '#' (the number, or pound, or hash mark, symbol):

 A Flat is the tire that nail punctured.
 Just like a flat will deflate, and bring you down too, the sound goes down a half step.
 B (step) A now becomes B (flat) A, as the sound goes down a half step.
 The musical alphabet downward: